odan/session/docs/v6/index.md

     // Optional: Send cookie only over https 'cookie_secure' => true,
     // Optional: Additional XSS protection
-    // Note: The cookie is not accessible for JavaScript!
+    // Note: This cookie is not accessible in JavaScript!
     'cookie_httponly' => false,
 ];